handsontable/hyperformula/docs/guide/custom-functions.md

 ### Return an array of data

-A function may return multiple values in the form of an [array](arrays.md).
+A function can return multiple values in the form of an [array](arrays.md).
 To do that, use [`SimpleRangeValue` class](../api/classes/simplerangevalue.md):

 ```js